Skip to main content

 Session created A game channel appears in the server

-Player joins Join webhook fires, player count updates in channel
+Player joins Join webhook fires, player list updates in channel

-Player leaves Leave webhook fires, player count updates
+Player leaves Leave webhook fires, player list updates

 All players leave Session is deleted, game channel is removed